openpipekit/yeobot--pull-from-temper1-push-to-phant/README.md

 Step 3 - Create a Phant stream to store data in.
 You can use http://data.sparkfun.com for a free 50mb of data for each stream you create.
 For a field in your Phant stream fill out `temperature` as we have just one field for this script.
 Make sure to save the public key, private key, and field name that Phant gives you.

 Step 4 - With the Phant details in hand and a USB Memory stick, generate this script onto the USB Memory stick using Yeobot and fill out the prompts with your Wifi info and the details that you received from Phant.
+Make sure you have [Yeobot installed](https://github.com/openpipekit/yeobot-cli/tree/master#install).
 ```
 cd /Volumes/my-usb-drive
 yeobot --repository https://github.com/rjsteinert/Yeobot-pull-from-Temper1-push-to-Phant.git